-- Eggs: They are easy to prepare, inexpensive, versatile; you can eat them as a snack or meal, make veggie omelettes, hard boil egg for a snack, throw hard boiled eggs in a green salad, and my favorite, egg salad.
+- Eggs: They are easy to prepare, inexpensive, versatile; you can eat them as a snack or meal, make veggie omelets, hard boil an egg for a snack, throw hard boiled eggs in a green salad, and my favorite, egg salad.

 - Tuna: Cheap and versatile.
 I mix a can of water-packed tuna with light mayo, diced celery, dill, red onion; keep in the refrigerator for a light snack or lunch.

-The three protein-rich foods that I recommend to clients are all plant-based, because current research shows that a whole food plant-based diet is the best protection against lifestyle diseases.
-Many plant foods also contain fibre, omega-3 fats, antioxidants and other essential nutrients that animal protein foods lack and they don’t contain cholesterol or saturated fat.
+The three protein-rich foods that I recommend to clients are all plant-based because current research shows that a whole food plant-based diet is the best protection against lifestyle diseases.
+Many plant foods also contain fiber, omega-3 fats, antioxidants, and other essential nutrients that animal protein foods lack and they don’t contain cholesterol or saturated fat.

-- I suggest to my clients that they eat quinoa regularly, which is a great source of complete protein, plus fibre, iron and magnesium.
+- I suggest to my clients that they eat quinoa regularly, which is a great source of complete protein, plus fiber, iron, and magnesium.
 It is extremely versatile.

-- Lentils are my second choice as they also contain all essential amino acids, important minerals and fibre.
+- Lentils are my second choice as they also contain all essential amino acids, important minerals, and fiber.

-- Hemp seeds are my third favourite source of protein as they have a perfect ratio of omega-6 to omega-3 fats and are a highly bio available source of complete protein.
+- Hemp seeds are my third favorite source of protein as they have a perfect ratio of omega-6 to omega-3 fats and are a highly bioavailable source of complete protein.

 I’m not a big fan of “best” lists, because I believe that one of the best things we can do as eaters is eat diversely.
 So I will give you a diverse selection of healthy, protein-rich foods I like: